vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 vivek@vivek-HP-EliteBook-840-G2:-$ podman exec -it redmine-app-new /bin/bash
 root@postgres-redmine:/usr/src/redmine#
 ```
-**-podman exec :** This command for executing  within a running container.
+**podman exec :** This command for executing  within a running container.

-**--it:** It is commonly used for running an interactive shell inside the container.
+**-it:** It is commonly used for running an interactive shell inside the container.

-**-container name:** This is a place for the name or ID of the container.
+**container name:** This is a place for the name or ID of the container.

-**-/bin/bash:** This command will be executed inside the specified container.
+**/bin/bash:** This command will be executed inside the specified container.

-**Now run this command on redmine container**
+* **Now run this command on redmine container**
 ```
 git clone https://github.com/redmica/redmica_s3.git plugins/redmica_s3
 ```
-**-git clone:** This is the Git command used to clone a repository.
+**git clone:** This is the Git command used to clone a repository.
 Cloning is the process of creating a local copy of a Git repository on your machine.

-**-https\://github.com/redmica/redmica\_s3.git :** This is the URL of the Git repository.
+**https\://github.com/redmica/redmica\_s3.git :** This is the URL of the Git repository.

-**-plugins/redmica\_s3:** This is the local directory where the repository will be cloned.
+**plugins/redmica\_s3:** This is the local directory where the repository will be cloned.

-**Then run this command and edit config/s3.yml with your favorite editor**
+* Then run this command and edit config/s3.yml with your favorite editor.
 ```
 cp plugins/redmica_s3/config/s3.yml.example config/s3.yml
 ```
-**install vim in the container**
+* **install vim in the container**

 Note do not use sudo
 ```